InterviewMap/CS-Interview-Knowledge-Map/README.md

 [Online version is clearer to read](https://yuchengkai.cn/docs/).

 ## Communicate and share
-If you want to communicate and share with others about the content of this interviewmap, you can join [communicate group](https://github.com/KieSun/InterviewMap/issues/19).
+If you want to communicate and share with others about the content of this interviewmap, you can join [communicate group](https://github.com/KieSun/InterviewMap/issues/19) or [gitter](https://gitter.im/interview-map/Lobby).

 ## Support us